 If two out of three among X, XII and Graduation are below 80 then I am afraid there is only a very slim chance of getting a call from any one of the old IIMs.

 Incase there is a combination I have missed out on, say 80-90-70, you can deduce it from the table and the analysis provided.
 You have to do at least some DI!

 Can Work Experience can compensate for a slightly lower CAT Score?

-So those who have work experience of two years and above (and good acads) can get a call from IIM-Bangalore and Lucknow at a CAT percentile between 98 and 99.
+So those who have work experience of two years and above (and good acads) can get a call from IIMs at Bangalore, Lucknow and Kozhikode at a CAT percentile between 98.5 and 99.

 In fact we have had a girl candidate with 4 years of experience, a good academic profile and belonging to the General Category get a call from B at 96.5 percentile.